 .
 The older form also has justification in the "Forgets to Eat

 " aspect of things.
-The subversion is also true, especially as those entering such industries age and realize they're losing their youthful metabolisms and as such professions become more of a career and less a stepping stone to other things.
+The reverse is also true as those entering such industries age and realize they're losing their youthful metabolisms and as such professions become more of a career and less a stepping stone to other things.

 Compare Hollywood Nerd

 often, but don't always, avert this.
 May overlap with Fat and Skinny